Redrew/COMP10002-Notes/README.md

 ### Your Journey with C

 Just in case I haven't fully convinced you to learn C yet, C is an important part of your computing degree.
-You will use C to write some really cool software in Design of Algorithms (COMP20007) and Models of Computation (COMP30026).
+You will use C to write some really cool software in Design of Algorithms (COMP20007) and Computer Systems (COMP30023).
 So the best advice I can give you is to learn C very well now, rather than suffering in this subject and having to learn it later.

 **Warning:** As we delve deeper into C (especially when we get into memory manipulation), we will encounter errors with no messages to help us.
 Because C is a bare-bones language, it does not have good error handling.
 But do not worry.
 With some new debugging tools, we will be able to squash all of our errors.